lyt251/DH110-TinaLy/Assignment 6.md

 ## Prototype Tasks

 * Changing Language Preference (ie from Spanish to English)
-* Watching a meditation video (adjusting its volume settings and adding captions)
+* Watching a meditation video (access the volume settings, adding captions)
 * Saving a meditation video
 * Filtering Reflection Articles by Author